Keith Anderson

 Keith Anderson (born January 12, 1968) is an American country music singer.
-Before signing to a record deal, Anderson was one of several co-writers on "Beer Run (B Double E Double R-U-N)", a duet by Garth Brooks and George Jones, released in late 2001.
+Before signing to a record deal, he was one of several co-writers of "Beer Run (B Double E Double R-U-N)", a duet by Garth Brooks and George Jones, released in late 2001.
 Anderson was signed as a recording artist to Arista Nashville in 2004.
-His debut single "Pickin' Wildflowers" was released that year, as the lead-off track from his debut album Three Chord Country and American Rock & Roll.
-Counting "Pickin' Wildflowers", the album produced a total of four hit singles on the Billboard Hot Country Songs charts, and was certified gold by the RIAA.
+His debut single "Pickin' Wildflowers" was released in 2004, as the lead-off track from his debut album Three Chord Country and American Rock & Roll.
+Counting "Pickin' Wildflowers", four hit singles from the album were on the Billboard Hot Country Songs charts.
+The album was certified gold by the RIAA.

-In addition to his own material, Anderson co-wrote Big & Rich's single "Lost in This Moment", a Number One hit on the country music charts in mid-2007.
-Anderson switched to the Columbia label in 2007, and his second album, C'mon!, was released on August 5, 2008.
+In addition to his own material, Anderson co-wrote Big & Rich's single "Lost in This Moment", a No. 1 hit on the country music charts in mid-2007.
+He switched to the Columbia Records in 2007, and his second album, C'mon!, was released on August 5, 2008.
 The second single from the album, "I Still Miss You", became his first Top 5 country hit.

-His latest release is a six-song EP album titled I'll Bring the Music; it was released May 12, 2015.
+His latest release is a six-song EP titled I'll Bring the Music; it was released May 12, 2015.

 Early life

-While growing up in Miami, Oklahoma, he played sports during middle and high school, and began his music career by playing in a band at church.
-After graduating from high school, he attended Oklahoma State University, where he was a member of Delta Tau Delta fraternity.
-During his college career, he obtained a degree in engineering.
-He also played baseball during his college years, and was approached by the Kansas City Royals.
+While growing up in Miami, Oklahoma he played sports during middle and high school; he played in a band at church.
+After graduating from high school, he attended Oklahoma State University in Stillwater, where he was in the Delta Tau Delta fraternity.
+He earned a degree in engineering at OSU.
+He also played baseball there and the Kansas City Royals took note of his playing.
 After a shoulder injury ended his pursuit of a professional baseball career, Anderson tried bodybuilding and placed second in the Mr. Oklahoma competition.